Maysmayank/EchoVolunteer/README.md

 ## Contributions

-Contributions to the project are welcome.
-If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.
+Contributions are welcome to this project.
+If you want to contribute, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your modifications.
+4. Submit a pull request.